MathieuParadis/video-in-canvas/README.md

 ```

 ## Enhancements
-- [ ] Refactor the application to handle both images and videos on the same canvas.
+- [ ] Refactor code for improved readability and maintainability.
 - [ ] Fix the issue where the video duration restarts from the beginning when pausing and resuming playback.
 - [ ] Resolve the issue where text does not appear in video mode.